Farm Credit supports young people at every stage of their agriculture education.

 Take Capital Farm Credit (Capital) as an example.
 Starting in 2016 and continuing today, Capital committed to awarding 100 scholarships in 100 days to Texas students pursuing an agriculture-related degree at a college or university.
 To date, Capital has exceeded that promise, awarding more than 100 scholarships each year, with annual scholarship totals reaching as high as $130,000.
 Each Capital branch office provides at least one $1,000 scholarship to a student in its area.

 Many students receive their first formal agriculture education through 4-H and FFA.
 Farm Credit has been a constant source of financial and in-kind support for these premier youth leadership development organizations on a local, state and national level.
 For example, Capital’s Community Outreach Grants help student members of Texas 4-H and FFA chapters implement projects that improve their local communities.
-In its first year this year, Capital awarded more than $25,000 to 26 student-led community projects.
+In 2019, the second year of the program, Capital awarded more than $20,000 to 23 student-led community projects.

-“At Capital Farm Credit, we believe that with these grants we can help support communities by empowering young people to bring about positive change,” said Ben R. Novosad, chief executive officer at Capital Farm Credit.
-“We’re proud to help these 4-H and FFA chapters make a difference in their hometowns.”
+“At Capital Farm Credit, we believe in empowering young people to create positive change,” said Ben R. Novosad, chief executive officer at Capital Farm Credit.
+“We encourage and support 4-H and FFA programs across Texas, who strive to better serve their local communities.”